jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Cloud-Database-RDS-Service-Level-Agreement-SLA.md

 ## **1. Service Scope**

 Database of JD Cloud provides users with online database services.
-Support MySQL，Percona，MariaDB，SQL Server, and provide database online expansion, backup roll-back, performance monitoring and analysis capabilities.
+Support MySQL，Percona，MariaDB，SQL Server, PostgreSQL, and provide database online expansion, backup roll-back, performance monitoring and analysis capabilities.
 The cloud database supports resilient capacity expansion and provides on-demand and pay-as-you go settling functions based on the cloud computing model.

 The SLA only applies to primary and secondary high-availability versions of the database, rather than the standalone version.